![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 literary historian Raoul Palmgren, Turtiainen's close friend, became

-Hands).
-It had premiered at the National theater in October 1948 and received praising reviews.
+The play had premiered with positive reviews at the National theater in

 good contacts with the Soviet Embassy gave his writings and opinions an